dcrookes667/Wizard-and-Princess-GWBASIC/README.md

 To run the game, one would obviously need GW-Basic as well as Dosbox or a similar dos emulator.

-The game is provided free, but if you like the game please consider purchasing the original game.
+The remake is provided free, but if you like the game please consider purchasing the original game.

+For a walkthrough of the remake, please see https://youtu.be/7QThOZ2tAiM